OutSystems/docs-support/src/licensing/whats-a-personal.md

 * **SaaS components:** OutSystems provides SaaS components such as, for example, [AI Mentor Studio](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Manage_technical_debt/), [Workflow Builder](https://success.outsystems.com/Documentation/Workflow_Builder) or [Experience Builder](https://success.outsystems.com/Documentation/Experience_Builder).
 These components may not be available for Personal Environments, at OutSystems discretion.
 Make sure to check the requirements in each component's documentation.

+* **No SEO optimizations:** Personal Environments don't support the use of [SEO optimization for your applications](https://www.outsystems.com/tk/redirect?g=C07BCA11-7DB2-49FD-B01B-97EBFBDCF36F).

 ## Can I upgrade my personal environment (or cancel an upgrade on it)?

 For more information about this topic, refer to our documentation [Upgrade a personal environment to the latest version](https://success.outsystems.com/support/troubleshooting/infrastructure_management/upgrade_a_personal_environment_to_the_latest_version/).